Table of Content +

-To apply for IBPS Clerk 2025, candidates must be Indian citizens aged between 20 and 28 years.
-A graduation degree in any discipline and basic computer knowledge are mandatory.
-Applicants should also be proficient in the official language of the state they're applying for.
-Fulfilling all criteria is essential to avoid disqualification.
+To apply for IBPS Clerk 2025, candidates must meet the basic eligibility criteria set by IBPS.
+A total of 10,277 vacancies have been announced, making it a great opportunity for aspirants.
+Applicants must be Indian citizens aged between 20 and 28 years, possess a graduation degree in any discipline, and have basic computer knowledge.
+Additionally, candidates should be proficient in the official language of the state they are applying for.
+It's important to meet all eligibility conditions to avoid disqualification during the selection process.

 IBPS Clerk Eligibility 2025